 All teachers will administer their own detention for minor incidents occurring within the classroom or hallway.
 A TD will take precedence over all school activities and will be served for a period after school not to exceed 40 minutes.
 Students will be afforded the opportunity to serve the TD on the day of or the day following the minor infraction.
-TDs may be assigned for the following reasons:

-(1) classroom disruption of a minor nature, (2) missing assignments, (3) inadequate class preparation, or (4) tardiness to class.
-If a student fails to appear for a scheduled TD or fails to serve the complete detention period due to disruptive behavior, the teacher will write an Incident Report and give it to the Assistant Principal.
-The Assistant Principal will assign a minimum of two ODs for missing a TD.
+TDs may be assigned for the following reasons: (1) classroom disruption of a minor nature, (2) missing assignments, (3) inadequate class preparation, or (4) tardiness to class.
+If a student fails to appear for a scheduled TD or fails to serve the complete detention period due to disruptive behavior, the teacher will write an Incident Report and give it to the Associate Principal.
+The Associate Principal will assign a minimum of two ODs for missing a TD.
+After all efforts to manage inappropriate student behavior have been exhausted by the teacher, a student will be referred to the Associate Principal.
+Any student who chooses to be rude, impudent, insolent, or generally hinders the learning of other students in the class will be removed from the class immediately.
+An Incident Form explaining the reason for sending the student to the office will be submitted when a student is referred to the office.
+A copy of the Incident Form will be returned to the teacher and the guidance counselor with the administrative consequence noted.